High resolution mapping of molecular tori with ALMA: Results

 The channel map of Fig. \ref{fig:n613-channels} confirms the velocity extension in particular on the redshifted side, even taking into account the H$^{13}$CN(4-3) contamination in the two last positive channels.
 The absence of the outflow signature at these small scales may be due to the interferometer filtering the more extended features.
 To check this, we applied the same gauss fit technique as described above to the more extended CO(3-2) cube with all configurations included.
 The derived residual map reveals now the outflow, as shown in Fig. \ref{fig:n613-outflow}, left panel.
 This is consistent with the outflow derived previously by \citet{Audibert2019}.
 The outflow is seen at 25~pc scale, which is larger than the maximum recoverable scale of 20pc with the high-resolution configuration.
 The broad wings of NGC~613 central spectra, now dominated by the rotation around the black hole (see Sec. \ref{sec:BHmass}), were not dominant at low resolution, when the emission was dominated by gas at much larger scale.

-The disparition of the outflow at high resolution was also seen in NGC~1068 \citep{Gamez-Rosas2025}.
+The disappearing of the outflow at high resolution was also seen in NGC~1068 \citep{GRAVITY2020,Gamez-Rosas2025}.
 This may be a generic property of these winds.
 If they are resolved out, this means that the wind is quite diffuse, with little small-scale structure.
-Alternatively, the multi-phase outflow could be only ionized near the center \citep[e.g.][]{Alonso-Herrero2019,Garcia-Bernete2021}.
+Alternatively, the multi-phase outflow could be ionized only near the center \citep[e.g.][]{Alonso-Herrero2019,Garcia-Bernete2021}.

 The outflow recovered in Fig. \ref{fig:n613-outflow} is also consistent in orientation with the much larger scale outflow (10\arcsec\, or 1~kpc size) detected in the [OIII] line by \citet{Hummel1987}.
-The excitation of the ionised gas in the outflow is mixed from both star formation and AGN \citep{Silva-Lima2025}, and the outflow kinetic energy could also be due to the combination of several parameters acting together, AGN winds and jets or massive stars feedback.
+The excitation of the ionized gas in the outflow is mixed from both star formation and AGN \citep{Silva-Lima2025}, and the outflow kinetic energy could also be due to the combination of several parameters acting together, AGN winds and jets or massive stars feedback.

 There is no evidence of outflow in the center of NGC~1672.
-There is however a radio source, unresolved with the 3cm beam of ATCA of 1.3\arcsec\, \citep{Jenkins2011}, associated with the AGN, that could correspond to a radio jet.
-There are no broad wings localised in the nucleus, as in NGC~613, may be because the molecular gas is not as much concentrated, see Fig. \ref{fig:n1672-channels}.
+However, there is a radio source, unresolved with the 3cm beam of ATCA of 1.3\arcsec\, \citep{Jenkins2011}, associated with the AGN, that could correspond to a radio jet.
+There are no broad wings localized in the nucleus, as in NGC~613, may be because the molecular gas is not as much concentrated, see Fig. \ref{fig:n1672-channels}.
 This will be obvious in the next section, in the position-velocity diagram.